Skip to content

 • We ensure that our marketing and point-of-sale communications encourage appropriate portion sizes.
 We aim to demonstrate what a reasonable serving looks like as part of a healthy diet, considering the setting and intended consumer.

 • We provide different serving size options to cater to different needs.
 For example, we offer mini ice creams so that people can enjoy a treat while managing their sugar consumption and energy intake.
-Demand for our smaller-sized products is increasing – Magnum Minis are one of our fastest-growing segments (Opens in a pop-up window ) within our Ice Cream business group.
+Demand for our smaller-sized products is increasing – Magnum Minis are one of the fastest-growing segments (Opens in a pop-up window ) within our Ice Cream business group.

 Back to top